Haxxnet/Compose-Examples/examples/firezone/README.md

 > Firezone v0.7 has reached End-of-Life on 31st January 2024.
 >
 > It undergoes a complete redesign (zero-knowledge, cloud) for v1.0 and won't provide any updates for the v0.7 (legacy) branch anymore.
 More information can be found [here](https://www.firezone.dev/blog/firezone-1-0).
+>
+> A new fork (l4rm4nd/fireabend) tries to fix outdated dependencies and keep the software alive.